Excel Logical Functions

 |IFERROR||Tests if an initial supplied value (or expression) returns an error, and if so, returns a supplied value; Otherwise the function returns the initial value.
 (New in Excel 2007)|

-More information about the Excel Logical Functions, and examples of use are provided on the Microsoft Support Website
+More details on the Excel Logical Functions are provided on the Microsoft Support Website